Using SRT subtitles with italics in Resolve 18

 Default Resolve subtitle settings

 The default subtitle settings in Resolve are different from those used on DCPs.
-It uses bold or semi-bold 58 Open sans font, right alignment, and middle anchoring.
+It uses bold or semi-bold 58 Open sans font, and middle anchoring.

 DCP subtitle style